-There are certainly a lot of unknowns with the lockdown guidelines and social distancing verses keeping the economy going, particularly within the construction industry.
-Hopefully, this little guide will give a little clarity and understanding towards what could be reasonably undertaken during lockdown.
+There are certainly a lot of unknowns with the lockdown guidelines and social distancing versus keeping the economy going, particularly within the construction industry.
+Hopefully, this little guide will give a little clarity and understanding of what could be reasonably undertaken during the lockdown.

 Government guidelines towards the construction industry have some simple and clear distinctions: